Skip to main content

 )

-When thinking is on, CubePi omits temperature because the Anthropic API rejects non-default temperatures alongside extended thinking (feature compatibility).
-Set Model.temperature to the value you want when thinking is off; CubePi handles the rest.
+When reasoning is on, CubePi omits temperature because the Anthropic API rejects non-default temperatures alongside extended thinking (feature compatibility).
+Set Model.temperature to the value you want when reasoning is off; CubePi handles the rest.

 Thinking content streams as thinking_start / thinking_delta / thinking_end events and ends up in AssistantMessage.content as ThinkingContent blocks, preserved on subsequent turns so the model keeps continuity.